Sunday, September 23, 2012

 It’s not the destructive fire of hell; rather, it’s a fire that purifies us and cleanses us and makes us radiant with God’s grace.

-The need for purgatory is illustrated quite well by the apostles in today’s gospel story from Matthew 9.
+The need for purgatory is illustrated quite well by the apostles in today’s gospel story from Mark 9.
 It says there that when they arrived at their destination in Capernaum Jesus asked them a question.
 He said, “What were you arguing about on the way?”

 They were fighting, of course, about who was the greatest; about who was “numero uno” among them.